 Cherokee versions often add pumpkin and meat, sometimes nuts.
 Indians would add squash in the fall, when it was available.
 Other modern variations will add squash or okra, and tomatoes, and potatoes.

 The Plymouth version uses navy beans instead of lima beans, and includes a few different kinds of meat, potatoes, turnips and uses hominy corn instead of fresh corn.
 It is served on Forefathers Day, 21 December, to commemorate when the Pilgrims landed.
 Some historians believe that the pilgrims would have actually used cranberry beans.

 The essential thing about succotash is that it is a mixture of corn and beans, which have proteins that complement each other to make a complete protein.
 This combination is very common in other cultures.
 It is served in Mexico (especially during Days of the Dead festival) at the start of November, and is also served in Africa.
 Corn and beans are also ideal growing mates: corn takes nitrogen out of the soil, beans put it back in.

 Even to the Plain Jane versions, a bit of chopped pimiento or red pepper is often added for colour and interest.

-The word Succotash comes from the word "msickquatash" used by the Narragansett Indians on Rhode Island.
-It meant either "boiled corn kernels" or "broken into bits".
+The word succotash comes from the word "msickquatash" used by the Narragansett Indians on Rhode Island.
+It appears to have meant either "boiled corn kernels" or "broken into bits".